jagrosh1/roblox-scripts/sitting sim/10-8-2022/README.md

 # Sitting Simulator GUI
 Thank you for using this sitting simulator script, it's new and I will occasionally commit to the loader.lua file!
-If you experience any issues or would like to make a suggestion you can submit it **here** *or contact me* **via Discord.** Hope this script can help a lot, but please inflict no harm towards the game (literally killing the game, I'm joking btw).
-If you are the sitting sim owner & want to take this down I am most highly likely not to accept, you must provide a good reason like some negotiable payment!
+If you experience any issues or would like to make a suggestion you can submit it **here** *or contact me* **via Discord.** Hope this script can help a lot, if you are the game owner & try patching these I will unpatch it.

 **Discord - 1389#0157**